I wouldn't ever stop anyone from contacting me for whatever reason, I

 If you're impressed by my work, I'm very pleased.
 But I'll make one small comment, too: This isn't anything special.
 Being good at photography takes simple drive, the desire to keep improving, and anyone can do this.
 It doesn't take expensive equipment, it doesn't take special knowledge, it doesn't take growing up in the "right" circumstances.
 Any of that might help, but believe me, I had the advantage of none of it.
 Just study what kind of photography you like and try to determine why you like it.
 3D matrix metering isn't what sold you on the image, is it?
 Figure out what did.

-My little secret: While there's enough of my images that I'm proud of, there isn't one, not one, I don't think needs improvement.
-So I keep trying to beat them ;-)
+A simple not-so-secret: While there's enough of my images that I'm proud of, there isn't one, not one, I don't think needs improvement.
+So I keep trying to beat them.

 That's about as deep as I get...